jrenaud90/TidalPy/Documentation/dynamics_x/dynamics.md

 * `de/dt = (sqrt(1-e^2) / (n a^2 e)) ( sqrt(1-e^2) dR/dM - dR/dw )` (0 for a circular orbit)
 * `dn/dt = -(3/2)(n / a) da/dt` (Kepler's third law)

-For a dual-dissipation system the two bodies' rates are additive in the disturbing-function derivatives; the System sums the per-body contributions.
+For a dual-body dissipation system the two bodies' rates are additive in the disturbing-function derivatives; the System sums the per-body contributions.

 ## Energy conservation